swapnilgarg7/ArrowDetection/README.md

 # Arrow Detection

-This project was made for UAS-DTU Task 2.
-It detects Red Arrow from a Live Camera Feed and tells the angle the arrow makes with the vertical axis.
+This project detects Red Arrow from a Live Camera Feed and tells the angle the arrow makes with the vertical axis.

 ## Modules used